 Ten Second Review

-It does - and it is, something you establish fairly early on.
-It isn't quite as taut as a rival Fiesta, but that's OK: if you're like me, you instinctively expect French cars to roll a little more - almost want them to for the payoff of silken low speed ride.
+The dynamic recipe on offer here hasn't much changed.
+This MK4 model proved that you didn't necessarily have to stretch to a Renaultsport Clio to get a version of this car that might be good to drive.
+As ever, it isn't quite as taut as a rival Fiesta, but that's OK: if you're like us, you instinctively expect French cars to roll a little more - almost want them to for the payoff of silken low speed ride.
 Which is delivered here in a way that no rival can better.
-Just one of the many reasons you'd like to drive this around town.
+Just one of the many reasons you'd like to drive this Clio around town.
 The others?
 Well-weighted steering that facilitates a tight 10.6m turning circle.
 And torquey engines you don't have to row around with the gear lever.